-Any changes of schedule must be communicated to local residents, business premises and community facilities throughout the programme.

-- Where possible, appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
+- Any changes of schedule must be communicated to local residents throughout the programme. - Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms. - Local access to properties within the scheme extents will be maintained during construction. - Two types of traffic management (night-time road closure with diversions and daytime lane closures with temporary lights) will be employed during the works to minimise disruption to road users.